 I decided to use a chest from a previous blog post to store schoolbooks, placing it right next to the desk.

-And to finish off the space, I added a few second hand wooden folk art birds along with a few other interesting pieces for the table top.
+To finish off the space, I added a few second hand wooden folk art birds along with a few other interesting pieces for the table top.
 Even though the pieces were bought at different times, with no specific purpose in mind, they coordinate nicely- staying within a colour palet you enjoy, as well as similar tones (muted colours, pastels or bright vibrant colours), helps things coordinate.

 The white piece that’s sitting on the table is the last piece remaining to be fixed.
 It is a second hand lamp I found but since I have no electrical box to wire it into the ceiling, I plan to buy the pieces I need and change the wire so that I can plug it into the wall.
 It will hang on a hook in the ceiling, which I’ll center right over the table.